AndersonRayner/AndersonRayner.github.io/content/authors/admin/_index.md

     summary: |2-
       - Designed Phase 1 submission for the Wasp AE replacement for the Australian Army
       - Supported several projects designing, building and operating UAVs for research
-      - Unofficial `go-to guy' for UAV Lab support (undergrad theses, PhD work, wind tunnel, etc.)
+      - Unofficial 'go-to guy' for UAV Lab support (undergrad theses, PhD work, wind tunnel, etc.)
       - Guest lectured for Professional Engineering, UAV Operations and Workplace Health and Safety

 # Skills